kuiperzone/AvantGarde/README.md

 project source rather than the assembly.
 This, like "Disable Events", means that assets may be added or updated without having to rebuild on each change.

-#### Stay-on-top Pin ####
+### Stay-on-top Pin ###
 When working in an IDE, it is sometimes useful to keep Avant Garde on top while minimising the footprint of the main window.
 On Linux, both Gnome and KDE provide an "Always on Top" option from the titlebar.

 <img src="Media/Screenshot-stayontop.png" style="width:50%;max-width:500px;margin-bottom:2em;"/>

-On other systems, a "pin" button is available to do the same thing.
+On other systems, a "pin" button is available to do the same thing in Avant Garde itself.
 By default, on Linux, the pin button is hidden* but can be made visible from the Preferences window, as shown above.

-*\* This is done because it is not always possible to align the pin button state with "always on top" check state shown in the title bar, that and the fact it is not typically needed.*
+*\* This was done because it is not always possible to align the pin button state with "always on top" check state shown in the title bar, that and the fact it is not typically needed on Linux.*

 ### Export Avalonia Schema ###
 As a bonus feature, Avant Garde is able to generate and export an Avalonia schema (XSD) file.
 The schema file is